 Types of Life Insurance Policies

 The two main types of life insurance policies are term life insurance and whole life insurance.
 The former lasts for a designated period of time, whereas the latter will never expire, as long as you pay your premiums.
 A whole life insurance policy also builds cash value over time, but it usually costs more than a term life insurance plan.
+Additionally, when you’re older a whole life insurance policy can be easily sold to a third party for cash through a life settlement.

 Short term insurance is another type of life insurance policy that can be beneficial at certain times.
 The duration of short-term-policies can vary, but most will cover you up to a year.
 If you should die in that period, your beneficiaries receive a predetermined amount of money.
 Most people purchase short-term life insurance when they have coverage gaps.
 For instance, if you get insurance via your employer and leave your job, you could have a gap before finding a new job.
 Short-term insurance can also be used for additional coverage that is not contained in your term or whole life policies.